digitalocean/ark-plugin-digitalocean/README.md

    * Change the entire `<DIGITALOCEAN_API_TOKEN>` portion to use your DigitalOcean personal API token.
 The line should look something like `digitalocean_token: 18a0d730c0e0....`

 4. Now you're ready to install velero, configure the snapshot storage location, and work with backups.
-Ensure that you edit each of the following settings to match your Spaces configuration befor running the `velero install` command:
+Ensure that you edit each of the following settings to match your Spaces configuration before running the `velero install` command:

-   * `--bucket velero-backups` - Ensure you change the `velero-backups` value to match the name of your Space.
+   * `--bucket velero-backups`: Change the `velero-backups` value to match the name of your Space.
-   * `--backup-location-config s3Url=https://nyc3.digitaloceanspaces.com,region=nyc3` - Change the URL and region to match your Space's settings.
+   * `--backup-location-config s3Url=https://nyc3.digitaloceanspaces.com,region=nyc3`: Change the URL and region to match your Space's settings.
 Specifically, edit the `nyc3` portion in both to match the region where your Space is hosted.
 Use one of `nyc3`, `sfo2`, `sgp1`, or `fra1` depending on your region.

 5. Now run the install command: